khangahs/todo_app/README.md

 # TODO APP with CRUD Firebase

-Challenge App for Manabie Company.
+Challenge App for Recruiting IT Company.

 If questions occur, contact the developer via email.